Skip to main content

 (newStep, oldStep) => {

-console.log(`Step changed from ${oldStep} to ${newStep}`);
+console.log(`Step changed from ${oldStep} to ${newStep}`)

 // Watch multiple values